SriramKrishnan8/sanskrit-heritage/README.md

 ## 🚀 Features

 * **Versatile Processing Modes:** Run the engine at different levels:
-  * **Segmentation:** Splits continuous Sanskrit text (Sandhied) into individual words
+    * **Segmentation:** Splits continuous Sanskrit text (Sandhied) into individual words.
-  * **Morphological Analysis:** Analyze a single word to get the root, stem, derivational analysis and inflection analysis.
+    * **Morphological Analysis:** Analyze a single word to get the root, stem, derivational analysis, and inflection analysis.
     * **Combined Processing:** Perform segmentation and morphological analysis of a given sentence.
     * **Segmented Mode:** Analyze already segmented sentences to get the morphological analysis for each of the words.
 * **Flexible Solution Depth:** Choose between the **First Solution** or retrieve the **Top 10 Solutions**.
 * **Ranking Metrics:**
     * **Word Metrics:** Shallow ranking based on word frequency.
 Preferred for retrieving only the segmentation.
     * **Morph Metrics:** Deep ranking that considers the specific morphological analysis of each word.
 Preferred for retrieving both segmentation and morphological analysis.
-* **Auto-Detection and Web Fallback:** Automatically detects if you have a local installation of the Heritage Platform and uses it; if not, then checks for the bundled binaries that come along with the package.
-If both of these fail (e.g., on Windows), then switches to the **INRIA Web Server**.
+* **Auto-Detection and Web Fallback:** Automatically detects if you have a local installation of the Heritage Platform and uses it.
+If not, it checks for the bundled binaries included in the package.
+If both fail (e.g., on Windows), it seamlessly switches to the **INRIA Web Server**.
 * **Dual Interface:** Works as an importable **Python Library** and a standalone **Command Line Tool**.

 ---